mui/mui-x/docs/src/pages/components/data-grid/style/style.md

 The `GridColDef` type has properties to apply class names and custom CSS on the header.

 - `headerClassName`: to apply class names into the column header.
+It can also be a function, which is called with a `GridColumnHeaderParams` object.
 - `headerAlign`: to align the content of the header.
 It must be 'left' | 'right' | 'center'.

 ```tsx